Arc de Triomphe Paris – One of the Best Attractions

 There is no doubt that everyone visiting Paris for a vacation is going to want to get a great shot in front of the world’s most famous Arch for Instagram.

 The Arc de Triomphe Paris, the most monumental of all triumphal arches, was built between 1806 and 1836.
-Even though there were many modifications from the original plans, reflecting political changes and power struggles, the Arch still retains the essence of the original concept which was a powerful, unified ensemble.
+Even though there were many modifications from the original plans (reflecting political changes and power struggles), the Arch still retains the essence of the original concept which was a powerful, unified symbol for France.

 The monument is considered the linchpin of the historic axis (L’Axe historique) — a sequence of monuments and grand thoroughfares on a route which stretches from the courtyard of the Louvre Palace to the outskirts of Paris.

 Groups, friezes, figures and beys-reliefs are the signature works of James Pradier, Antoine Etex and Jean-Pierre Cortot.
 But there is no question that the most celebrated sculpture is the work of Francois Rude: La Marseillaise.

 The Arc de Triomphe stands 49.5 m (162 ft) tall, 45 m (150 ft) wide and 22 m (72 ft) deep.
 The vault is 29.19 m (95.8 ft) high and 14.62 m (48.0 ft) wide.
 The smaller vault is 18.68 m (61.3 ft) high and 8.44 m (27.7 ft) wide.